oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/NeighborPeers.md

 [View code on GitHub](https://github.com/alephium/alephium/api/src/main/scala/org/alephium/api/model/NeighborPeers.scala)

 This code defines a case class called `NeighborPeers` that contains a vector of `BrokerInfo` objects.
-The purpose of this class is to represent a list of neighboring peers in the Alephium network.
+The purpose of this class is to represent a list of neighboring peers in the Oxyg3nium network.

-The `BrokerInfo` class is defined in the `org.alephium.protocol.model` package and contains information about a broker node in the Alephium network, such as its IP address and port number.
+The `BrokerInfo` class is defined in the `org.alephium.protocol.model` package and contains information about a broker node in the Oxyg3nium network, such as its IP address and port number.
 The `AVector` class is defined in the `org.alephium.util` package and is a custom implementation of an immutable vector data structure.

-By encapsulating a vector of `BrokerInfo` objects in a case class, this code provides a convenient way to pass around a list of neighboring peers in the Alephium network.
+By encapsulating a vector of `BrokerInfo` objects in a case class, this code provides a convenient way to pass around a list of neighboring peers in the Oxyg3nium network.
 For example, this class could be used in the implementation of a peer discovery algorithm that allows nodes to find and connect to other nodes in the network.

 Here is an example of how this class could be used: